Society-for-Internet-Blaseball-Research/prophesizer/Basics.md

 ## Non Game Event Data

 All of these data types use Chronicler's v2 api to fetch all versions of data of this type.
-They all use utility functions to do the common logic of "take this new version of an entity, check to see if a record exists with this ID, if so close the `valid_until` timestamp, and add the new record with `valid_from` equalling now.
+They all use utility functions to do the common logic of "take this new version of an entity, check to see if a record exists with this ID, if so close the `valid_until` timestamp, and add the new record with `valid_from` equalling now."

 They also use `data.chronicler_meta` to only pull "new" records from Chronicler and update that table once data is stored.

 ### Leagues, Subleagues, and Divisions